determined-ai/determined/docs/setup-cluster/basic-setup-guide/basic.rst

 .. note::

-   To set up a Determined training environment on-prem or on cloud, visit the :ref:`Advanced Setup
+   To set up a Determined training environment on-prem or on cloud, visit :ref:`Advanced Setup
    <advanced-setup>`.

 **Prerequisites**